simupy/simupy/README.rst

 Overview
 --------
-The goal of SimuPy is to provide a framework for simulating inter-connected dynamical system models.
-Models can be constructed using symbolic expressions, as in
+SimuPy is a framework for simulating inter-connected dynamical system models.
+SimuPy is an open source, python based alternative to Simulink.
+Dynamical system models can be specified as an object with certain parameters and functions as described in  the :doc:`api/api`.
+Models can also be constructed using symbolic expressions, as in

 .. code-block :: python

     from sympy.physics.mechanics import dynamicsymbols
     from sympy.tensor.array import Array
-    from simupy.Systems import DynamicalSystem
+    from simupy.systems import DynamicalSystem

     x = x1, x2, x3 = Array(dynamicsymbols('x1:4'))
     u = dynamicsymbols('u')